akynazh/ins-bat/README.md

 ```
 usage: ins.py [-h] [--dir DIR] [--update]

-optional arguments:
+options:
   -h, --help         show this help message and exit
-  --dir DIR   the directory to save files, should be absolute path
+  --dir DIR, -d DIR  the directory to save files, should be absolute path
-  --update    if `--update` exists, remove the old session file
+  --update, -u       if `--update` exists, remove the old session file
 ```

 You can just run: